Here are 5 ways to help you prepare for your executive interview and help you further position yourself for your next role.

 Know why you want the job and be prepared to share specifics about why you are motivated to make a move.
 You will also need to be ready to speak about your failures and how those experiences have helped you learn something valuable.

 Keep the Conversation Going

-At the end of the interview, ask about the next step.
-If your excited about the opportunity, you will want to keep the process moving forward by asking what the next steps are.
+- At the end of the interview, ask about the next step.
+If you’re excited about the opportunity, you will want to keep the process moving forward by asking what the next steps are.
 Many people skip this thinking their experience and enthusiasm speak for themselves.

 Once the interview is over, be sure to follow-up with a thank you note.

 Don’t forget to take the time to send a thoughtful, well-written note of thanks conveying your appreciation for their time, reinforcing interest in the job, and highlighting specific accomplishments related to the position.